ZLOCRAX/DRESOS/README.md

 Hello i am ŚLIMAK/ZłO a self taught software dev who specialises in bash language (OS language) and a self trained cyber security engineer and i would like to welcome you to my first ever mobile phone operating system DRESOS.

 {DEVICES}
 DRESOSV1-1-1 is for android 10 devices, with similiar specs to  the moto g7 plus it is a degoogled rootless device built on a linux kernel.
 This will work on moto g7 plus straight from the box.
-OS size is around 6gbs, use twrp or flash straight to your device via ADB debugging to start using it safely.
+OS size is around 6gbs, use twrp to download it safely unless you are a pro like me and trust your self enough to do it your way.

 {BUILD/FEATURES}
 I broke Motorolas system code down to the source aosp and root then rebuilt it into an encrypted mobile phone operating system.
 I got rid of all moto/google services and apps degoogling the Device Whilst keeping it rootless.
 All apps are bullt on FOSS and the systems sec features are a firewall so you can have control over your devices network (starts from boot), tor relay set up through orbot, Qaud9 dns server, mock location, offline anti virus, decentrilised messaging application, apk installer to downgrade or upgrade apks, encrypted and private browser, aurora/fdroid services to spoof google play services,Microg built and on device sync and backup to SD card.